 The working group shall be led by a Chair serving a term of 2 years; alternately drawn from meteorological and non-meteorological space agencies.
 A vice-chair will also be elected with the intention to ensure a smooth transition at the end of the chairmanship.
 Arrangements shall also be put in place to ensure unique and consistent reporting to both CEOS and CGMS Plenaries.

 The Working Group will define its rules of procedure, based on established practices for the conduct of CEOS and CGMS Working Groups.
+This includes the creation of dedicated activities or sub groups.

 Glossary of Terms